 Din Perulak, the Chief of Sumatran tribe "Orang Rimba Sumatra" said in an interview, "I am so unhappy about these gigantic new oil palm plantations.
 Our forest which we, Orang Rimba, have gathered fruit, which has sustained us, has completely disappeared.
 There are plantations everywhere.
 I ask you, how are we supposed to survive when there is no forest anymore?"

-There have been some documented cases where people have benefited from the palm oil industry in Indonesia, however these situations appear to be substantially less common.
+There have been documented cases where indigenous people have benefited from the palm oil industry in Indonesia, however these situations appear to be less common.
 More often the palm oil would lead to problems for the villages who sold their land to the industry.
 This is the case with many small-scale farmers, but especially the case when village leaders in indigenous communities sell the land of the entire village to receive monetary compensation.
-This results in their land being converted to oil palm crops and subsequently leaving many people in the village with nothing to say for the deal.
+This results in their land being converted to oil palm crops and subsequently leaving many people in the village worse off.

 Sustainable Palm Oil